 Steve* is 47.
-He is married with two kids, has a career in information technology and recently has been diagnosed with type 2 diabetes.
+He is married with 2 kids, has a career in information technology and recently was diagnosed with type 2 diabetes.

 The lockdowns implemented during the COVID-19 pandemic also restricted his ability to exercise.

 Steve was experiencing symptoms such as shakes and nerve sensations in his feet before he was diagnosed, but his general practitioner (GP) said that his 3-month average blood glucose level (his HBA1c) was within the target range.
 He sought a second opinion.
 This GP arranged an oral glucose tolerance test, which confirmed a diagnosis of type 2 diabetes.
 Steve currently manages his diabetes with the use of medication (metformin) which initially brought on symptoms of nausea and vomiting, but this subsided after his GP reassessed the dosage.
 Steve also feels he could be more consistent with a healthier eating plan.

 Despite a family history of type 2 diabetes, Steve feels he has probably not taken his diagnosis seriously.
 He says, ‘lack of knowledge is not the issue for me’, and although he realises lifestyle change is important, he finds it hard to be consistent with new exercise and diet routines.
 ‘Getting sick or the holiday season can be a distraction for healthier lifestyle routines,’ he says.
 His advice to others who are concerned about type 2 diabetes:

 ‘Don’t hesitate to get a second professional opinion on your results.
 Listen to medical advice, see a dietitian and do a GP plan … talk with other people who have type 2 diabetes and … do not delay in getting medical treatment’.